Clean Air Works Workplace Smoking Regulations

-Smoking and the use of an e-cigarette is prohibited in the Workplace
+Smoking and the use of e-cigarettes is prohibited in the workplace

-- Employers shall post a sign in a clear and conspicuous manner stating that smoking is prohibited.
+- Employers shall post no-smoking signs in a clear and visible manner stating that smoking is prohibited.

-- Retailers shall not sell tobacco and nicotine products, including e-cigarettes, to youth under the age of 21.
+- Prohibit the sale of tobacco and nicotine products, including e-cigarettes, to persons under the age of 21.

-- The sale of flavored tobacco products and nicotine delivery products other than menthol in all retail outlets other than adult-only retail tobacco stores and smoking bars is prohibited (see the full Flavored Tobacco Product List );
+- Prohibit the sale of flavored tobacco products and nicotine delivery products (other than menthol) in all retail outlets other than adult-only retail tobacco stores* and smoking bars (see the full Flavored Tobacco Product List ).

 - The Flavored Tobacco Product List provides guidance on products that are restricted in non adult-only retail tobacco stores.
 Note that the Flavored Tobacco Product List will be periodically updated.

 - If you have any questions regarding whether a product is flavored, contact the BPHC Tobacco Prevention and Control Program.

 - Prohibits the sale of tobacco and nicotine-delivery products through a self-service display that customers can easily reach.

 - Establishes restrictions on cigar pricing and packaging.

 - Prohibits the sale of tobacco and nicotine-delivery products in educational institutions e.g. colleges and universities, and health care institutions including pharmacies.